ategus/bridginghub/README.md

 ## Overview

-The bridge character can be visualized by the folloing chain and its corresponding module groups/types:
+The bridge character can be visualized by the folloing example pipeline and its corresponding module groups/types:

 ```